sheltermanager/asm3/src/static/pages/manual/_sources/publishing.txt

 In addition to creating standalone websites with animals up for adoption, ASM can also integrate with PetFinder.com and upload your animals for adoption directly to your account with them.
-You will need to go to *Publishing->Set Publishing Options* first and view the PetFinder panel.
+You will need to go to :menuselection:`Publishing --> Set Publishing Options` first and view the PetFinder panel.
 Here, you should enter the shelter Id given to you by PetFinder.com and your password.
 All you need to do then is choose Publish to PetFinder.com in place of the normal internet publisher.
 The options for filtering animals are the same (see previous section for reference).

-Note that if you have created new Species or Breeds within ASM, you will need to map them to the available publisher options under the Breed and Species sections of *Settings->Lookup Data*
+Note that if you have created new Species or Breeds within ASM, you will need to map them to the available publisher options under the Breed and Species sections of :menuselection:`Settings --> Lookup Data`

 If you have some that are not mapped, the publisher will fail with an error message.